 This course requirement is intended to provide an understanding of the technology and societal aspects through a discipline-based study of both sides.

-Each student is required to take two technology courses from a list that includes the courses below.
+Each student is required to take two technology courses.
 These courses are mostly drawn from a set that includes courses specifically designed for a wider campus audience (with no or few prerequisites).
 An advanced/one-time-only course may be used to replace one of these courses with the permission of the program adviser.

-Each student is required to take two societal courses from a list that includes the courses below.
+Each student is required to take two societal courses.
 An advanced/one-time-only course may be used to replace one of these courses with the permission of the program adviser.

 Breadth Course (1 course)